Wanrong: Secret affairs and mental health decline

 While Puyi was absent, out of loneliness, the opium-addicted empress had secret affairs with two of Puyi's aides in Manchukuo's Imperial Palace, Li Tiyu (李體玉) and Qi Jizhong (祁繼忠).
-Puyi had Qi sent to a military school in Japan just under a year of arriving in Changchun.
-On one occasion Puyi noticed another of his attendants, Li Tiyu, had lipstick on and questioned him as to why he was wearing it, with Li Tiyu responding he had been pale-lipped and wanted to make it look pleasant to the "Lord of Ten Thousand Years."
+Puyi had Qi sent to a military school in Japan just under a year after arriving in Changchun.
+On one occasion, Puyi noticed another of his attendants, Li Tiyu, had lipstick on and questioned him as to why he was wearing it, with Li Tiyu responding he had been pale-lipped and wanted to make it look pleasant to the "Lord of Ten Thousand Years."
 His answer caused an uproar of laughter, but Li subsequently always wore lipstick.
 In another instance, Puyi beat him after becoming suspicious of where he was during the night when his bed was found to be empty.
 Li told the emperor that he had been sleeping with the wife of one of his guards.
 The emperor finally ran out of patience with Li and banished him from the palace.

 Puyi attempted to divorce Wanrong, but the Kwantung Army disapproved.
 He later tried issuing a proclamation about going to Lushun on 21 January 1935 to "avoid the cold," likely with the intention of abandoning Wanrong, but the Japanese saw through his plans and prevented him from leaving.
 Wanrong reportedly discovered the plot and was deeply upset.
 Wang Qingyuan, an attendant for Puyi, said that the emperor had a strict rule that Wanrong was not allowed to contact the outside world.

 Wanrong gave birth to an illegitimate child, a girl, but the baby was killed on delivery, and the newborn was supposedly thrown into a boiler.
 Wanrong was immediately removed by Puyi's Japanese handlers to a remote hospital.
 There are two accounts of what happened to Wanrong after her daughter's death.
 One account said Puyi lied to her, saying her daughter was being raised by a nanny, and Wanrong never knew about her daughter's death.
-The other account said Wanrong found out or knew about her daughter's infanticide and lived in a constant daze of opium consumption since then.
+The other account said Wanrong found out or knew about her daughter's infanticide and lived in a constant daze of opium consumption thereafter.
 In Puyi's unabridged memoir he wrote, "[...] she was told he had been adopted and remained dreaming of her son living in the world until her dying day."
 It is possible Puyi was simply aware of what would happen to the baby, and was too cowardly to do anything about it.